mmarquee/ui-automation/README.md

 # Developer documentation

-The MS UIAutomation Library is a COM control, and the classes that represent this have been wrapped using JNA COM.
+The MS UIAutomation Library is a COM control, and the classes that represent this have been wrapped using JNA COM (currently using 4.3.0-SNAPSHOT).

 ## Maven
 ```